Welding-titanium

 High specific strength at intermediate temperatures

-Some basic properties which make titanium alloys the natural choice for a specific range of applications are low density (about 60% relative to steel), appreciable strength at intermediate temperatures and corrosion resistance in marine environment and in chemical process operations.
+Some basic properties which make titanium alloys the natural choice for a specific range of applications are low density (about 60% relative to steel) with appreciable strength at intermediate temperatures.

 Titanium for corrosion resistance